Gullesnuffs/Codenames/README.md

 1. Download the C++ source.

-2. Compile it using (for instance) `g++ -std=c++11 -Ofast codenames.cpp -o codenames`
+2. Compile it using (for instance) `g++ -std=c++11 -Ofast -march=native codenames.cpp -o codenames`

 3. Take any binary word2vec-like model from `models/` and copy it to `data.bin`.
-   Alternatively, download one in text format from http://nlp.stanford.edu/projects/glove/ (glove.840B.300d works well), and convert it to binary format using `preprocess.cpp`.
+   Alternatively, download one in text format from e.g. http://nlp.stanford.edu/projects/glove/ (glove.840B.300d works well), and convert it to binary format using `preprocess.cpp`.
-   Capping to ~50000 words is reasonable.

 4. Run the program!

-# Example run
+## Example run
 ```
 Loading word2vec (200000 words, 300 dimensions)... done!
 Type "help" for help